-The Knowledge and Implementation Hub team undertook a desktop environmental scan to find high-quality practical resources on rehabilitation, reablement and restorative care for aged care workers.
+The Knowledge and Implementation Hub team undertook a desktop environmental scan to find high-quality practical resources on staff burnout.
 These resources are now available in the Resource Collection of the Hub.
 To read more about our environmental scan process, see the PDF report below.

 What we did

-In July 2022, we conducted structured searches using the Advanced Search version of Google alongside targeted searches of relevant organisational websites.
-We also consulted the ARIIA Evidence Advisory Group on Rehabilitation, Reablement and Restorative Care to suggest resources to add to our Resource Collection.
+In November 2022, we conducted structured searches using the Advanced Search version of Google alongside targeted searches of relevant organisational websites.
+We also consulted the ARIIA Evidence Advisory Group on Staff Burnout to suggest resources to add to our Resource Collection.

 Resources had to be Australian, freely available and useful for practice.
 They also had to meet certain quality criteria such as currency (last 5 years), author or organisation credibility and objectivity, and content accuracy and depth of coverage.

 Keeping the collection current